mastanca/webtask-workshop/README.md

 ## Prerequisites

 This workshop assumes you have the following ready to go:

+- Familiarity with modern JavaScript
+- A [Github](https://github.com/) account with a public repository
+  - Feel free to create a new repository just for this workshop
-- A Github account
+- A [Slack](https://slack.com/) account with administrative privileges
+  - Feel free to create a new one just for this workshop
-- Node.js installed (v6 is perfered, some features currently unstable in v8)
+- [Node.js](https://nodejs.org/en/) installed (v6 is perfered, some features currently unstable in v8)
+- A Text Editor
+  - This workshop shows use of [Visual Studio Code](https://code.visualstudio.com/)

 ## Getting Started